When an NBA player hits free agency, it’s equal parts exciting and nerve-racking.

 Player 24: “I feel bad for the players who do fall for what an agent says when they’re at a low point.
 They’ll hire this new agent, thinking he’ll fix everything.
 Then, when they enter free agency the following year thinking this new agent will get them way more money, they’re usually disappointed again.
 Usually, the agent who steals you away is just saying what you want to hear to lure you in.
 He’ll say he can get you this unrealistic figure.
 Then, when it doesn’t happen, they have plenty of excuses.
 Sometimes, the player will then fire that agent too.
 I always try to warn young guys not to switch agents just because a guy is telling you what you want to hear.”

 Player 25: “With some of these young players, there’s a lot of ignorance because they just don’t understand how the process works.
 I honestly think it’s unfair to the agents.
 Those players who don’t get how the business works typically end up firing their agents.
 There are plenty of guys who are on their third or fourth agent, and that just means they have unrealistic expectations.
 They think they deserve, say, $8 million per year so when their agent works their butt off and gets them $4 million per year, they’re unhappy.
-But I always tell them, ‘What made you think you’re worth $8 million per year with your skill set?
-On what planet would someone pay you that?’
+But I always tell them, ‘What made you think you’re worth $8 million per year with your skill set?’
 And, look, there are certainly ignorant agents too – the guys who don’t do their homework or who don’t work as hard as they should.
 Those guys put a stain on the business and make it harder for us players to trust other agents after we’ve been burned by one.
 But it’s usually the young players who are being unrealistic or aren’t appreciative of what they have.
 They are the ones who go running to the new agent who says he can get them an unrealistic deal.”